-Liaison Officer Potential Designates otential Designates Field / Plant Personnel or designated member of the RRT or ITRT Reports to Incident Commander Forms / Tools 201 Incident Briefing Form, 202 214a Individual Activity Log Incident Objective Form, Role Responsibilities Conduct regulatory notifications as required by the incident.
-Report Regulatory Level of Emergency, using appropriate matrix, where required (AB/BC).
-The Liaison Officer serves as the primary contact for stakeholders and representatives of other agencies to provide input on incident related matters.
-External stakeholders, and/or representatives from agencies and organizations coordinate through the Liaison Officer.
-These stakeholders will vary according to the type of incident but may include regulators, Coordinate all activities of external stakeholders, agencies and organizations present in the ICP.
-Represent the concerns and objectives of all external stakeholders, agencies and organizations to the IMT throughout the planning process. jurisdictions, and private icipal, provincial and federal entities. present their concerns and Record all correspondence with external stakeholders, agencies and organizations. oughout the planning process.
+Liaison Officer Potential Designates Field / Plant Personnel or designated member of the RRT or ITRT Reports to Incident Commander Forms / Tools 201 Incident Briefing Form, 202 214a Individual Activity Log Incident Objective Form, Role Responsibilities Conduct regulatory notifications as required by the incident.
+Report Regulatory Level of Emergency , using appropriate matrix, where required (AB/BC). as the primary contact for natives of other agencies to related matters.
+Coordinate all activities of external stakeholders, agencies and organizations present in the ICP. agencies and organization Liaison Officer.
+These sta the type of incident but m keholders will vary according to Represent the concerns and objectives of all external stakeholders, agencies and organizations to the IMT throughout the planning process. jurisdictions, and private • • • Record all correspondence with external stakeholders, agencies and organizations.
+1 oughout the planning process.
 Provide regular updates to all external stakeholders, agencies and organizations.
 Maintaining a list of assisting and cooperating agencies and agency representatives.
-Digital version See complete Role Guide for t n is available at The Pipeline .
+Digital version See complete Role Guide for the savailable at The Pipeline.
 Hard